The Mesquite Online News - Texas A&M University-San Antonio

 Photo Editor

-Saile Aranda is a communications junior at Texas A&M University-San Antonio.
-She enjoys going to museums in her free time and visiting her family in Mexico.
-Saile loves photography and looks forward to pursuing a career with the profession after graduating.
+Saile Aranda is a communications senior at Texas A&M University-San Antonio.
+She enjoys going to museums and reading in her free time.
+Saile loves photography and hopes to travel around the world with her camera.
+Saile looks forward to pursuing a career in production and journalism after graduating.

 Amanda Aguillon